taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

 ## The latest additions 🎉

-**Chatbots**
+**Prompts**
- * [Auto-Gmail-Creator](https://github.com/ai-to-ai/auto-gmail-creator) - Open Source Bulk Auto Gmail Creator Bot with Selenium & Seleniumwire ( Python ).
-Feel free to contact me with Django/Flask, ML, AI, GPT, Automation, Scraping.
+ * [ChatGPT-OpenAI-Smart-Speaker](https://github.com/olney1/chatgpt-openai-smart-speaker) - This AI Smart Speaker uses speech recognition and text-to-speech to enable voice-driven conversations and vision capabilities with OpenAI and Agents.
+The user speaks a prompt into the microphone, and the program sends the prompt to OpenAI to generate a res

-**Langchain**
+**Browser-extensions**
- * [llama.go](https://github.com/gotzmann/llama.go) - llama.go is similar to llama.cpp but written in pure Golang!
+ * [Auto_Jobs_Applier_AIHawk](https://github.com/feder-cr/auto_jobs_applier_aihawk) - Auto_Jobs_Applier_AIHawk is a tool that automates  the jobs application process.
+Utilizing artificial intelligence, it enables users to apply for multiple job offers in an automated and personalized way.

 **Others**
- * [ai-commit](https://github.com/insulineru/ai-commit) - ✨ Make commits easier with ChatGPT, Gitmoji and Conventional Commits 🚀
+ * [show-me](https://github.com/marlaman/show-me) - A visual and transparent alternative to open-source ChatGPT O1

-_Updated on September 23, 2024_ (A total of 1767 repositories listed.)
+_Updated on September 26, 2024_ (A total of 1770 repositories listed.)

 ## Table of contents